microsoft/dotnet/Documentation/compatibility/aspnet-472-compat-doc.md

-## Appsetting "dataAnnotations:dataTypeAttribute:disableRegEx" is On by Default in .NET Framework 4.7.2
+## "dataAnnotations:dataTypeAttribute:disableRegEx" app setting is on by default in .NET Framework 4.7.2

 ### Scope
 Minor